vistadataproject/documents/README.md

 ### An Evolution in Interfacing

-The figure below summarizes the evolution from thousands of unique, inconsistent, insecure client-specific code-based interfaces to that of a single, standard, secure client-agnostic model-driven interface:
+The figure below summarizes the evolution from thousands of unique, inconsistent, insecure client-specific code-based interfaces to that of a single, standard, secure client-agnostic linked data model-driven interface:

 ![vdp-overview](https://github.com/vistadataproject/documents/blob/master/images/vdp-overview-20160915.png)